TheJuice79/govee-smart-plug-controller/README.md

 ## 📋 Changelog

+### [v1.3.0] - 2025-07-03
+#### Added
+- Support for `TEMP_UNIT` environment variable to choose between `"fahrenheit"` or `"celsius"` when fetching weather data.
+- Validation logic: script now exits with an error if `TEMP_UNIT` is set to an invalid value.
+- Weather-fetching logic updated to use the correct `temperature_unit` parameter with Open‑Meteo API.

+#### Changed
+- Default configuration now assumes `TEMP_UNIT=fahrenheit` if not set.

+#### Fixed
+- Unit tests using `pytest` + `monkeypatch` to validate:
+  - Valid units (`"fahrenheit"` and `"celsius"`) work correctly.
+  - Invalid input (e.g. `"kelvin"`) triggers expected exit.

+---

-### [v1.2.1] - 2025-07-03
+### [v1.2.1] - 2025-07-02
 - Restructured project layout into `/app` package with `__init__.py`.
-- Fixed `ModuleNotFoundError: No module named 'app'` by ensuring relative imports align with package layout.
+- Fixed `ModuleNotFoundError: No module named 'app'` by updating imports.
-- Updated Dockerfile `WORKDIR` and CMD path to use `/app/main.py`.
+- Updated Dockerfile `WORKDIR` and `CMD` to use `/app/main.py`.
-- Modified test files and `PYTHONPATH` to resolve module import errors during test runs.
-- Added `.env` parsing improvements: trims whitespace and supports inline comments.
+- Improved `.env` parsing: trims whitespace and supports inline comments.
-- Updated GitHub Actions CI to reflect new file structure and paths.
-- Updated Makefile to support builds from `./docker` folder.
-- Updated GitHub and Docker Hub documentation to match.
+- Updated GitHub Actions CI, Makefile, and documentation to match new structure.

+---

 ### [v1.2.0] - 2025-07-02
-- Added time window logic with `START_TIME` and `END_TIME` environment variables.
+- Added support for time windows via `START_TIME` and `END_TIME`.
-- Refactored core logic into modular components: `scheduler.py`, `config.py`, `controller.py`, etc.
+- Refactored codebase into modular components (`scheduler.py`, `config.py`, etc).
-- Added retry logic to API requests using `tenacity`.
+- Integrated `tenacity` for retry logic on API failures.
-- Introduced automated testing via `pytest` and monkeypatch-based mocks.
+- Introduced automated testing using `pytest` and `monkeypatch`.
-- Created a `Makefile` with targets for `build`, `test`, `push`, and `publish`.
-- Added GitHub Actions CI for push events.
+- Created a `Makefile` and added GitHub Actions CI workflow.

+---

 ### [v1.1.1] - 2025-07-01
-- Allowed setting timezone via the `TZ` environment variable.
+- Added support for container timezone via `TZ` env var.
-- Converted script to log server-local time correctly inside the container.
+- Corrected time logging inside Docker.
-- Changed default Docker image base to `python:3.11-slim`.
+- Changed base image to `python:3.11-slim`.
-- Published image to both Docker Hub and GitHub Container Registry (`ghcr.io`).
+- Published Docker images to Docker Hub and GHCR.
-- Updated `README.md` with improved Docker and Portainer deployment instructions.
+- Improved Docker and Portainer instructions in README.

+---

 ### [v1.0.0] - Initial Release
-- Core Govee plug control logic using Open-Meteo weather data.
+- Govee plug automation based on Open-Meteo weather data.
-- Temperature and cloud cover thresholds trigger plug ON/OFF.
+- ON/OFF logic based on temperature and cloud cover thresholds.
-- Supports Docker deployment and `.env` config.
+- Docker-compatible with `.env` configuration support.

 ---